sajjadGG/book-python/network/dns.rst

     for record in records:
-        answer = dns.resolver.query(name, record, raise_on_no_answer=False)
+        answer = dns.resolver.query(name, record)

-        if answer.rrset is not None:
         print(answer.rrset)

+    # readthedocs.io.
+377 IN A 104.18.231.122
+    # readthedocs.io.
+377 IN A 104.18.229.122
+    # ...
+    # readthedocs.io.
+377 IN AAAA 2606:4700::6812:e57a
+    # readthedocs.io.
+377 IN AAAA 2606:4700::6812:e37a
+    # ...
+    # readthedocs.io.
+377 IN MX 10 aspmx2.googlemail.com.
+    # readthedocs.io.
+377 IN MX 1 aspmx.l.google.com.
+    # ...
+    # readthedocs.io.
+377 IN TXT "google-site-verification=..."
+    # readthedocs.io.
+377 IN TXT "google-site-verification=..."
+    # readthedocs.io.
+4502 IN SOA ivan.ns.cloudflare.com. dns.cloudflare.com.
+2030876750 10000 2400 604800 3600

 Zone transfer
 -------------
-* DNS Zone transfer is the process where a DNS server passes a copy of part of it's database (which is called a "zone") to another DNS server.
+* *DNS Zone transfer* is the process where a *DNS* server passes a copy of part of it's database (which is called a "zone") to another *DNS* server.
-* DNS zone transfer, also sometimes known by the inducing DNS query type AXFR, is a type of DNS transaction.
+* *DNS zone transfer*, also sometimes known by the inducing *DNS* query type *AXFR*, is a type of *DNS* transaction.
-* It is one of the many mechanisms available for administrators to replicate DNS databases across a set of DNS servers.
+* It is one of the many mechanisms to replicate *DNS* databases across a set of *DNS* servers.

 .. code-block:: python